Code-Institute-Submissions/flask_book_review/readme.md

 ## Testing techniques

-When testing the code for this website http://jshint.com, manual testing and Google’s responsive web tester were utilized .
+When testing the code for this website http://jshint.com, manual testing and Google’s responsive web tester were utilized.

 ### Manual testing